leonorduarte/My-CaseStudies_LD/README.md

 During my studies, I honed my ability to work with complex datasets and developed a knack for identifying patterns and actionable insights.
 I’ve also gained hands-on experience in data visualization, statistical analysis, and workflow optimization, which I believe are key assets in supporting impactful decision-making.
 Certifications like the IBM Data Science Specialization and Scrum Master further complement my skills.
 This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.

+# Summary of This Repository
+In this repository, you will find my university projects as well as works that I did in my free time to practice and further develop my knowledge and skills in various areas of interest.

 You can explore the details of the following projects on my [website]() **soon to be available**
 > **Note**: The password is available on my cv